 Jerome Fellowships

-Playwrights' Center's Jerome Fellowship supports early career playwrights who demonstrate extraordinary potential, artistic vision, and a commitment to a professional development residency in Minnesota.
-Starting on July 1, 2023, the fellowship is expanding from a one-year residency to a two-year residency (July 1, 2023-June 30, 2025), and the salary will be increasing to $25,000/year, to enhance sustainability for each playwright.
+Playwrights' Center's Jerome Fellowship supports early career playwrights who demonstrate extraordinary potential, artistic vision, and a commitment to a two-year professional development residency in Minnesota.

-Within each two-year cycle, Jerome Fellows will now be classified as part-time employees of Playwrights' Center, with a salary of $25,000/year (paid bi-weekly), and eligible for all employee benefits, including employer-sponsored health insurance.
-Fellows will continue to have $3,000/year available to support customized play development through workshops with professional directors, dramaturgs, and actors.
+Within each two-year cycle, Jerome Fellows are classified as part-time employees of Playwrights' Center, with a salary of $25,000/year (paid bi-weekly), and are eligible for all employee benefits, including employer-sponsored health insurance.
+Fellows also have $3,000/year available to support customized play development through workshops with professional directors, dramaturgs, and actors.

 Beyond the financial support, the fellowship includes working in an individualized and hands-on way with Playwrights' Center artistic staff—some of the most experienced theater professionals in the country—to develop plays and connect playwrights to producers of new work.
 This holistic and customized combination of financial support, play development support, and professional connection is career-changing for most playwrights.

 Applicants must reside in, and have the legal right to work in, the United States during the fellowship term.
 Applicants may not have had more than two different works fully produced by professional theaters by the time of the application.
-Productions that open after November 17, 2022 do not count.
+Productions that open after the application deadline do not count.

 Playwrights who have not received a Jerome Fellowship in the past are eligible.